WIMBLEDON '17: Still without full strength, Kvitova favored - News 12 Now

 Chris Evert, an 18-time major champion, thinks Kvitova could emerge from what’s considered a wide-open draw.

 “Seeing that there are not too many, if any, grass-court specialists in the tournament, she is the one that I think everybody has to look out for,” said Evert, who will call matches for ESPN.
 “I think that was such a scare that she went through, it’s made her just appreciate the game a lot more.
-She’s certainly more relaxed.
-You can tell by her press conferences, the way she speaks, she’s just happy to be out there.
-That’s just freeing her up to play her best tennis.”
+She’s certainly more relaxed.”

 —